estruyf/blog-content/content/posts/2026-02-15-are-we-killing-indie-development-with-ai.md

 The developers who will thrive are not the fastest shippers.
 They are the ones who pair AI speed with human judgment.
 Who build communities, not just codebases.
 Who invest in trust, not just features.
 But that only happens if we slow down enough to think about what we are doing.

+## Problem is much bigger

+In the first week of February 2026, the SaaS sector lost approximately nearly $300 billion in market value in just 48 hours.
+Traders are calling it the "SaaSpocalypse."
+Salesforce is down roughly 30% year-to-date.
+Thomson Reuters dropped 16% in a single day.
+LegalZoom plummeted 20%.

+The trigger?
+The launch of agentic AI tools like Claude Cowork and the realization that companies might no longer need to buy software when AI can do the work directly.
+Why pay per-seat licenses for a CRM, a legal research tool, or an analytics platform when an AI agent can handle 80% of those tasks autonomously?

+This is the same dynamic I described above, but at enterprise scale.
+Indie developers see someone clone their $15 tool in an afternoon.
+SaaS companies see their entire business model questioned because a client can now reproduce "good enough" software internally, powered by AI, at a fraction of the cost.

+The investors are not panicking because SaaS products are bad.
+They are panicking because the moat around those products, the complexity of building and maintaining enterprise software, is eroding fast.
+The same moat that used to protect indie developers.

+The parallel is hard to ignore.
+Whether you are a solo developer with a screenshot tool or a billion-dollar company with a CRM platform, the question is the same: what do you offer that an AI cannot reproduce in an afternoon?

+And the answer, I believe, is the same at every scale: deep domain knowledge, trust, community, and the human judgment to keep improving based on real-world use.
+The companies and developers who survive this moment will be the ones who invested in those things long before the SaaSpocalypse arrived.

+## The enterprise advantage

+While smaller indie tools face existential threats from AI clones, larger SaaS platforms have built-in protections that are harder to replicate.
+The difference comes down to breadth and support.

+A company using Salesforce isn't just paying for a CRM.
+They are paying for integration with their email, their reporting tools, their customer support system, and dozens of other modules that work together seamlessly.
+Yes, someone could use AI to clone the contact management part in an afternoon.
+But cloning the entire ecosystem?
+The years of integrations, the training resources, the 24/7 support team that understands your business?
+That is not a weekend project.

+The same applies to Adobe Creative Suite or Microsoft Office.
+You could vibe-code a decent text editor or image editor with AI.
+People will, but you will not replicate the entire suite of interconnected tools that designers and businesses have built their workflows around.
+The moat is not just the software; it is the ecosystem.

+This dynamic actually makes the indie developer position even more precarious.
+The large SaaS companies can survive the clone wars because they offer a breadth of features and support that cannot be easily replicated.
+Indie developers, by definition, cannot.
+We are specialists, not platforms.
+We are vulnerable to the exact thing that makes enterprise software resilient: the ability to do one thing extremely well means we are easy to clone, while doing one thing well is all we have.

+This is why the thinking process matters even more.
+If you are going to build as an indie developer in this era, it cannot just be "another screenshot tool."
+It has to be the screenshot tool with the community, the support, the domain expertise, and the commitment to evolving with your users.
+You have to be willing to be the long-term partner, not the quick solution.

 ## The thinking process

 We need to re-introduce friction into our process.
 Not the old friction of writing boilerplate code.
 That friction is gone, and good riddance.
 I am talking about the friction of *thinking*.
 The pause that forces you to examine your intentions before you act on them.